NHSLeadership/nightingale-2-0/readme.txt

 == Changelog

+ = 2.3.2 =
+ * maintenance and bugfix release:
+  * Updated to Gravity Forms 2.5.
+Very strongly suggest updating gravity forms at the same time as updating to this version of the theme.
+  * Converted all sass to dart-sass for less bloat.
+If developing with theme, please ensure you run npm install before doing any css work
+  * Updated to nhsuk-frontend version 5.1
+  * reworked all css, but in particular admin to reduce size of files.

  = 2.3.1.4 =
  * bugfix release:
   * Fixed pagination in learndash content (added new nonce value to ensure correct form submission)